julionm/quick-notes-cli/README.md

   - [ ] Create an abstraction to use the file better - *DEPRECATED*
   - [x] Remove all warnings from the compiler
   - [ ] make it much faster
+  - [ ] maybe create a file and rather than doing multiple println, read that file and show in the terminal

 - [x] Add
   - I need to check which command was passed